archipelago-art/archipelago-docs/docs/websocket/sample_code.md

 ---

 # 💻 Sample WebSocket Code
+{: .no_toc }

-The code below provides a simplified example of how to connect to the Archipelago WebSocket API to send and receive your first messages.
+The code below provides a simplified example of how to connect to the Archipelago WebSocket API to send and receive your first messages. **Note: this is only example code and should be used directly in a production application.**

-The sample code below is written in [vanilla JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) designed to run in the browser.
+The code is written in [vanilla JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) designed to run in the browser.

+## Table of Contents
+{: .no_toc .text-delta }
+- TOC
+{:toc}

+---

 ```javascript
 // Define the WebSocket and open the connection